Enhancing the Windows Command Prompt and Batch Scripting

 You can redefine your commands through aliasing, create new commands and functions for your regular tasks, and assign frequently used commands to a single keystroke.

-The user interface is available in English, French, German, Italian, Russian, and Spanish.
+The user interface is available in English, French, German, Russian, and Spanish.
 (Online help is currently in English only.)

 You can run multiple command prompts and GUI applications simultaneously in tabbed windows, including our own Take Command Console (TCC), CMD, bash and PowerShell.

 The integrated file explorer allows you to examine directories and drag and drop files to the tabbed command prompt windows.

 The programmable tabbed toolbar lets you create up to 20 tabs with up to 50 toolbar buttons on each.
 Toolbar buttons can start new tabs or windows, or send commands or text to existing tabs.

 The TCC scripting language is a massive superset of the CMD command prompt commands, with 244 internal commands, 388 internal functions, and 298 system variables.
 Almost all of the CMD command prompt commands (e.g. DIR, COPY, DEL, DIR, START, etc.) are enhanced with hundreds of additional options, and TCC adds more than 200 new commands.
 Take Command can usually do in one or two lines what requires dozens of lines with Windows CMD commands (if it can do it at all).